Why “I’m Fine” Can be a Trauma Response

 Don’t feel obviously distressed

-And yet, they may also notice:
+Yet, they may also notice:

 A sense of emotional distance from themselves